 The Board of Trustees, headed by Her Majesty Queen Rania Al-Abdullah governs Al-Aman Fund.
 The Board of Trustees includes H.E.
 Governor of Central Bank as the Vice Chairperson, His Eminence the Chief Justice of the Hashemite Kingdom of Jordan, H.E.
 Minister of Social Development, H.E.
 Bassem Al-Salem and Mr. Eyad Asali.
 The Board is tasked with drawing the broad policies of the Fund and approving the strategies needed to execute its plans, in addition to creating the rules for the management of the Fund, supervising their activities, defining the tasks and responsibilities of the Board of Directors, and approving the regulations and rules governing the financial and administrative activities of Al-Aman Fund.

-The Board of Directors includes the following members: Mr. Laith Al Qasem as Chairman, Mr. Mohammed Al Mohtaseb, Mr. Mufleh Aqel, Mr. Ali Murad and Mr. Mohammad Elayyan.
+The Board of Directors includes the following members: Ms. Noor Homoud as General Manager, Mr. Laith Al Qasem as Chairman, Mr. Mohammed Al Mohtaseb, Mr. Mufleh Aqel, Mr. Ali Murad and Mr. Mohammad Elayyan.
 The Board of Directors is responsible for overseeing the effective administration of the affairs of Al-Aman Fund, developing the regulations governing the financial and administrative activities of the Fund, as well as preparing and presenting the annual report, the closing statement and the budget to the Board of Trustees.

 The Fund cooperates with 24 Orphan Care Centers for boarding students

 The number of orphan support organizations for non-boarding students that cooperate with the Fund has reached 56 organizations distributed across the Kingdom’s governorates and poverty pocket areas.